The Points Based System in Australia – Appropriate for the UK?

-The impact of immigration controls on skilled migrants
+The impact of immigration on population growth

 Net migration nearly quadrupled from 48,000 in 1997 to 185,000 in 2003.
 Once the East Europeans had been granted free movement in 2004 it peaked at 320,000 in the year ending June 2005.
 Net foreign migration between 1997 and 2010 totalled nearly 4 million, two thirds of it non EU.